rajatmodi62/rajatmodi62.github.io/_posts/2026-06-18-kajal-advice.md

 [8] my group only got 8 papers in xx conference.
 Other dude got 20 papers.
 My students are not working hard enough. let me pressure them.

-dude, you should be grateful that you are in a position to mentor people.
-Secondly, please fix your self esteem.
+dude, you should be grateful that you are in a position to mentor people.  please fix your self esteem.
 Spending a night in a homeless shelter will do wonders for you.
 Get out of your ivory tower, and live with less privileged for a day.
 Wear used clothes. you will know what hardship really means.

 Cajal calls these afflictions as `disease of the mind'.
 These questions  often weaken resolve, have no definite answers and prevent the mind from staying to problems which really matter.
+The mind keeps oscillating and never quite settles on a canonical configuration.
 Learn to avoid these like a plague.
 They consumed years of my energy.
 Don't let it waste your life too.

 # <span style="font-size: 1.5rem; color: var(--border-header-bottom);">The public performer </span>